Uberspace/lab/source/guide_easyappointments.rst

 You can also add a new translation by copying and renaming a translation-folder in ``/var/www/virtual/$USER/html/application/language/`` and adding its name to the array above.

 You can modify an existing translation by editing the ``translation_lang.php`` file in the desired language folder.
-For english this would be ``/var/www/virtual/$USER/html/application/language/english/translation_lang.php``
+For English this would be ``/var/www/virtual/$USER/html/application/language/english/translation_lang.php``

 .. note:: The `official documentation`_ contains additional information on translation and other topics.